viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 3 overloads.

+### FindLastIndex

+Returns the index of a last element to satisfy a predicate.

+This method has 3 overloads.

 ### FullOuterJoin

 Performs a full outer join of two sequences.
 A parameter is available to